 Brincidofovir Expanded Access Program

 We continue to receive requests for BCV via our expanded access and named patient programs.
-During the first three months of 2017, we have granted 70 requests for AdV alone, highlighting the unmet need in this area.
+Through July 2017, we have granted 165 requests for AdV alone, highlighting the continued unmet need in this area.

 Brincidofovir for Smallpox